dept/tamtam-frontend-shelf/components/loading-indicator/README.md

 ## How to use

-In the component, call the loader::activate event to append and active the full page loader.
+In the component, call the loader::show event to append and active the full page loader.

 ```javascript
 Events.$trigger('loader::show');